olberger/docker-modelio/README.md

 * 3.0 : convenient
 * 4.0 : comfortable

-Adjust the `-c` option passed to the `modelio-wraper`, depending on your needs.
+Adjust the `-c` option passed to the `modelio-wraper-4.1`, depending on your needs.

 ## Contributing